France Travel Restrictions

 - A COVID-19 test is mandatory for those who do not provide a negative PCR test result.

-- Bars and restaurants are closed while transport is operational, though with some restrictions.
+- Public transport is operational, though with some restrictions.

 - Passengers should procure and produce a Travel Certificate and sworn statement, which can be downloaded from https://www.interieur.gouv.fr/Actualites/L-actu-du-Ministere/Attestation-de-deplacement-et-de-voyage.